– Playing a piano with potatoes? Makey Makey.

 Makey Makey kits

-Makey Makey is available in two versions, and .
+Makey Makey is available in two versions, Classic and Go.

 Both versions help you turn everyday objects into touchpads that control your computer’s keyboard.